-- name of staff member (if known) - type of contract (permanent employee, natural person, seconded, etc.) - country (national law under which the employment contract was established) - function in the project - estimated number of days needed for that person in the implementation of the action
+- name of staff member (if known); - type of contract (permanent employee, natural person, seconded, etc.); - country (national law under which the employment contract was established); - function in the project; - estimated number of days needed for that person in the implementation of the action.

-Staff costs have to estimated on the basis of fhe following three elements:
+Staff costs have to be estimated based on the following three elements:

-- 1. annual personnel costs (gross salary, including social charges and other statutory costs) - 2. annual productive days (actual annual working time) - 3. time actually worked on the action
+- 1. annual personnel costs (gross salary, including social charges and other statutory costs); - 2. annual productive days (actual annual working time); - 3. time actually worked on the action.

-Daily rate = $\underline{Gross\ actual\ salary + social\ charges + statutory\ costs}$
+Daily rate = Gross actual salary + social charges + statutory costs

-Total workable days
+Total workable days\

-220 working days per year may be used as a reasonable benchmark for a full-time staff member in most cases = $(total\ days\ in\ the\ year\ (365)\ -\ weekends\ (e.g.\ 104\ (=52\ x\ 2)\ -\ annual/statutory\ holidays).$
+\ 220 working days per year may be used as a reasonable benchmark for a full-time staff member in most cases (total days in the year (365) - weekends (e.g. 104 (52 x 2) - annual/statutory holidays).